Go (Newsboys album)

 Go is the twelfth studio album by Christian pop rock band Newsboys, released on 31 October 2006.
-It is the band's last album with Phil Joel as a member, and is their first (and only full-length studio) album with Paul Colman.
+It is the band's last album with Phil Joel as a member until 2019's United, and their only album with Paul Colman.

 An EP, entitled Go EP, was released on the iTunes Store as a preview of the album.
 It featured the songs "Wherever We Go", "Go (I Wanna Send You)", and "I Am Free" from the album.
 On 30 September 2008, nearly a year after its release, it spawned its own live CD/DVD, Houston We Are GO.

 The album produced one music video for the single, "Something Beautiful".

+Album cover

+The album cover features the band on their corresponding color motif.
+Frankenstein in red, Furler in green, Joel in blue, Colman in gray, and Phillips in yellow.
+The photo was then reused and rereleased for the 2008 live album Houston We Are GO albeit without Joel.

 Singles

 A live version of "I Am Free" (cover of Desperation Band song) was released as a single to radio stations long before the release of the album (early 2006), and peaked at No. 11 on Billboard's Hot Christian Songs chart, as well as No. 11 on the Hot Christian Adult Contemporary charts.

 The second single, "Wherever We Go", was released to radio stations on 18 August 2006, and has peaked at No. 3 on the Hot Christian Songs chart and No. 15 on the Hot Christian Adult Contemporary charts.

 "Something Beautiful" was released as the third promotional single for GO in early 2007, and peaked at No. 4 on Billboards Hot Christian Songs chart, and at No. 6 on the Hot Christian Adult Contemporary charts.
 The song also finished at No. 5 on the 2007 year-end chart for Hot Christian Songs.

 "In Wonder" was released between late summer and early fall of 2007 as the fourth single to radio to promote the album.
 It peaked at No. 6 on Billboard's Hot Christian Songs chart, and No. 5 on the Hot Christian Adult Contemporary charts.
 It is a new version of a song written in 2004 by New Zealand band Magnify.
 Rick Knott, lead singer of Magnify, is noted as one of the authors of the track on the Newsboys album.
 The lyrics on the new song are different from the original song, however, the backing track is nearly identical.